hohilwik/Shell/README.md

 * **update \<assignment\>** :   Updates the assignment folder with the new assignment files.
 Deletes old files and replaces them with the new ones.

-	* Prompts user to choose whether to download the assignment files from a URL or to copy from a local directory
+	* Prompts user to choose whether to download the assignment files from a URL or to copy from a local directory.
+(So can update from either, depending on the mode selected).
 	* If URL is selected, reads the URL from the log file (that was created when we ran the create command).
 	(curl is used to download from the URL, then unzip and copy to the assignment folder)
 	* If download from local directory is selected, reads the absolute path of the directory stored in the log file and copies it to the assignment folder.